High Speed Interchange a High Priority

 What has stopped progress is its cost – a staggering $185 million.
-No state or federal funding is currently allocated for the project.
-But now a window of opportunity exists to secure the necessary funding for this major highway improvement.
+Now that federal funding has been approved, this major highway improvement project can move forward.

 The Pennsylvania Department of Transportation recently was awarded federal funding through the Infrastructure for Rebuilding America grant program to construct the I-99/I-80 Interchange project.
 To show its commitment, the Centre County Metropolitan Planning Organization (CCMPO) voted to allocate a portion of its funding to pay for required upgrades on Route 26 (Jacksonville Road) now that PennDOT was successful in its grant application.

 Now that the federal government has approved PennDOT’s application, construction of the high-speed and local access interchanges will finally begin, and one major enhancement to Centre County’s highway system will be realized.

 Show your continued support

 PennDOT, the U .S.
 Department of Transportation, and state/federal elected officials needed to know that building the I-99/I-80 high-speed interchange is important to residents of Centre County and the surrounding central Pennsylvania region.
 Sign your name to the growing list of businesses and individuals that support this and other critical highway improvement projects in Centre County and the surrounding central Pennsylvania region.
 We will make sure that officials continue to receive the message – loud and clear!